KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-Chores by PierreGode](https://github.com/PierreGode/MMM-Chores)

-1. `package.json` issue: No repository field.
-2. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-3. Issue: The license in the package.json (MIT) doesn't match the license file (Apache-2.0).
-4. No image found.
-5. Typo: Found `Magic Mirror` in file `MMM-Chores.js`: Replace it with `MagicMirror²`.
-6. Recommendation: The README seems not to have an update section (like `## Update`).
-Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-7. Recommendation: The README seems not to have an install section (like `## Installation`).
-Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
-8. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-9. Recommendation: Found `https://cdn.jsdelivr.net` in file `admin.html`: It looks like a package is loaded via CDN.
+1. Recommendation: Found `https://cdn.jsdelivr.net` in file `admin.html`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
-10. Recommendation: There is no CHANGELOG file.
+2. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-11. Recommendation: There is no CODE_OF_CONDUCT file.
+3. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-12. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-chromecast by flo80](https://github.com/flo80/MMM-chromecast)